artic-network/civet/docs/background_data.md

 ```
 civet -i input.csv -d path/to/data_directory
 ```
+### --background-tree

+By default, civet will look for a newick file in the data directory to use as the tree.
+To provide a custom tree file, use
+1) the ``--background-tree`` flag or
+2) add `background_tree: path/to/tree.newick` to the config file

+### --background-sequences

+By default, civet will look for a fasta file in the data directory to use as the background sequence dataset.
+To provide a custom fasta file, use
+1) the ``--background-sequences`` flag or
+2) add `background_tree: path/to/sequences.fasta` to the config file
 ### --background-metadata

 By default, civet will look for a csv containing background data in the data directory.
 However, to provide custom background data, use